-Play an active role in staying healthy and preventing the spread of communicable diseases, like influenza - follow the tips above, get any vaccines or flu shots recommended by the BCCDC and/or your personal health provider, and encourage your family to do so too.
+Play an active role in staying healthy and preventing the spread of influenza - follow the tips above and get an annual flu shot, and encourage your family to do so too.
 If you do get sick, stay home!
 If you go out, you may spread your illness to co-workers, classmates, neighbours, or others.
 Wait until you no longer have a fever and your cough is improving.